You Know You Live on Ambergris Caye, Belize When…

 In my 10 years in Manhattan, I don’t think I actually went INTO Bank of America once.
 Everything is done online…everything.

 In Belize, if you want to cash a check or make a payment, you actually GO INTO the bank.
 You know when the lines will be long (end of week or end of month) and you can do your best to avoid them.
 But during “the season”, a line of 10 or less is a home run.
-Don’t worry…they have the air con pumping, the TV on and there is always some in line to chat with.
+Don’t worry…they have the air con pumping, the TV on and there is always someone in line to chat with.

 Gecko poop on your bed is no surprise, in fact, it’s a positive